Edited Numeric Format

 Glossary of Terms

 This document will focus on the discussion of an edited numeric format (or using an edit mask) that is typically used by COBOL programmers that maintain or support Mainframe applications.
-The edited numeric format is typically used to prepare or convert numeric data that is stored in a variety of formats into a format that is easily read by human beings or easily exported to a non-Mainframe or non-COBOL environment such as an excel spreadsheet running on a Windows platform.
+The edited numeric format is typically used to prepare or convert numeric data that is stored in a variety of formats into a format that is easily read by human beings or easily exported to a non-Mainframe or non-COBOL environment such as an Excel spreadsheet running on a Windows platform.

-Note: The items in this document are appropriate for applications that are written in COBOL, Mainframe Assembler (HLASM) or PL/I. The IBM Mainframe architecture drove many of the numeric formats that existed in the early ANSI specifications for COBOL.and have been carried forward to the current COBOL ANSI specifications.
+Note: The items in this document are appropriate for applications that are written in COBOL, Mainframe Assembler (HLASM) or PL/I. The IBM Mainframe architecture drove many of the numeric formats that existed in the early ANSI specifications for COBOL and have been carried forward to the current COBOL ANSI specifications.

 The following table shows the conversion of Zoned-Decimal (USAGE IS DISPLAY), Binary (USAGE IS COMP) and Packed-Decimal (USAGE IS COMP-3) fields with various values to a human readable field for printing or displaying.
 The edited field (or result field) will have the leading zeroes suppressed and contain an explicit decimal point.
 The trailing sign is a separate character.
 Since the edit mask contains a "-" (or minus sign) the sign will only print for negative numbers as a "-" or minus sign.
 The plus sign is a space character.
 If the value of the input field is greater than 999.99 then commas will be inserted and printed or displayed.